eclipse-theia/theia-website/src/docs/tree_widget.md

     });
 ```

-In this code, we call a new method `TreeViewExampleModel.addItem()`.
-The implementation in the model looks like this:
+In this code, we call a new method `addItem()`, which we add to the `TreeViewExampleModel` with this implementation:

 ```typescript
     public addItem(parent: TreeNode) {